clarkevansteenderen/CBC_Tutorials/Tutorial_1/Tut1_phylogenies.md

 traits.bin = read.csv("https://raw.githubusercontent.com/CJMvS/CBC_Tutorials/master/Tutorial_1/primates_binary_traits.csv", row.names = 1) # row.names = 1 makes sure that the first column is read in as row names, not as a data column
 traits.cont = read.csv("https://raw.githubusercontent.com/CJMvS/CBC_Tutorials/master/Tutorial_1/primate_continuous.csv", row.names = 1)

+# if you want to change column names from X's to something else, you can use this code:
+colnames(traits.bin) = c("A","B","C","D", "E", "F")

 # regenerate the phylogeny, but remove the clade labels to make it less cluttered
 prim5 = prim.tree %>% ggtree(., aes(color=branch.length), layout = "rectangular", lwd=1.2) + xlim(0, 120) +
 # the tiplabels are offset here to make space for the additional trait data